A bit better: Variants of duality in geometric algebras with degenerate metrics: A bit better: Implementing the double algebra approach

+In this sense the duality maps we have examined share a common root.
+We denote it by $\mb{D}$ and leave open whether it represents $\PN$ or $\CR$ duality.

+The key requirement for supporting geometric duality is a mark showing whether a given multivector is in $G$ or in $G^*$.
+To keep track of this, add a boolean field \texttt{isDual} to the multi-vector instance with default value \texttt{false}; in euclidean PGA, that means that all multi-vectors start out in $G$, the plane-based algebra.
+In dual euclidean PGA $\pclal{n}{0}{1}$, the default value would be \texttt{true}, since this is a point-based algebra.
+In their return value, $\mb{D}$ and $\mb{D}^{-1}$ flip the value of the \texttt{isDual} bit from the argument value, indicating that argument has been mapped to its geometrically dual form.

+In fact we can use the \texttt{isDual} field to simplify the API for $\mb{D}$.
+The idea is simple: $\mb{D}(x)$ is only valid when \texttt{x.isDual==false}, while $\mb{D}^{-1}$ only applies when \texttt{x.isDual==true}.
+Denoting the existing maps as $D_o$ and $DI_o$, resp., we can express the new single duality map $\mb{D}$ as follows:

-where we have written $D_o$ and $DI_o$ for the original $D$ and $D^{-1}$, resp.
-This simplifies the API by replacing the two versions of the duality map (forward and back) with a single map that uses the \texttt{isDual} field to decide which to invoke.
-So the \texttt{isDual} field not only produces safer code, it simplifies the interface.
+This simplifies the API by replacing the two versions of the duality map (forward and back) with a single map that uses the \texttt{isDual} field to decide whether to invoke the $G\rightarrow G^*$ or the $G^*\rightarrow G$ version.

-The \texttt{isDual} field also provides double algebra support.
-A multi-vector $M$ is in $G^* \iff $ \texttt{isDual = true}.
-Thus, use of the \texttt{isDual} field erases the operational differences between \poincare and Hodge duality.

-Users who do not want to take advantage of the \texttt{isDual} field should be able to disable this feature globally.